Board of Directors

 Vice Chair

 Tricia Dubroc joined the Louisiana Public Facilities Authority (LPFA) in April, 1994 and has served as its chief executive officer since January 2023.
-Tricia has full administrative responsibility of all aspects of the LPFA’s activities, which include low-cost financing for student loans, hospitals, hospital equipment, colleges and universities, nonprofit organizations, manufacturing facilities, industrial construction, and economic development projects.
+Dubroc has full administrative responsibility of all aspects of the LPFA’s activities, which include low-cost financing for student loans, hospitals, hospital equipment, colleges and universities, nonprofit organizations, manufacturing facilities, industrial construction, and economic development projects.
 This includes direct supervision of all aspects of the Louisiana Education Loan Authority (Lela), the student loan division of the LPFA.

-Lela is a division of the Louisiana Public Facilities Authority (LPFA.)
+Lela is a division of the Louisiana Public Facilities Authority (LPFA).
 The LPFA is a Louisiana’s statewide non-profit, self-supporting, public trust which was established in 1974 whose primary purpose is to issue taxable and tax-exempt bonds for any public purpose which provides benefit to Louisiana citizens to further education, healthcare, economic development and job creation.
 In 2024, the LPFA celebrated its 50th year of service to Louisiana and has issued bonds to finance 879 projects totaling $30.1 billion.

 Over the years, the LPFA has issued $2.4 billion in bonds to fund, purchase and refinance federal and private student loan programs to assist over 400,000 Louisiana students and families.

-After receiving a B.S. in Business Administration at the University of Louisiana @ Lafayette, then USL, with concentrations in Finance and Accounting, Dubroc was employed on campus as a Financial Aid Administrator and later in High School relations, under the Enrollment Management, for the next five years.
-Prior to joining Lela-LPFA directly, Tricia was employed by Citi-State Advisors to market and administer the LPFA’s student loan programs.
+After receiving a B.S. in Business Administration at the University of Louisiana at Lafayette, then USL, with concentrations in Finance and Accounting, Dubroc was employed on campus as a Financial Aid Administrator and later in High School relations, under the Enrollment Management, for the next five years.
+Prior to joining Lela-LPFA directly, Dubroc was employed by Citi-State Advisors to market and administer the LPFA’s student loan programs.
 In 1994 the LPFA hired her directly to manage and develop their student loan programs.

 Chad Tate